m0ru/rri-vu-presentation/slides-content.md

 ![](./screenshots/adi-in-petri-dish.PNG)

 Note:
-* honey bees have died out
+* honey bees have died out and have been replaced by ADIs
-* they've been replaced by ADIs - because there's no other insect that could possibly pollinate plants
+* because there's no other possible way to pollinate plants (or maybe it is for the honey?)
-* someone took over ADIs
+* someone took over some ADIs
 * and used them to kill people
-* controlled via unknown means
+* controlled via (as of now) unknown means

 ---